nwmcsween/stch/README.md

 ## Why

-All other templating languages were 1. larger than the container I was deploying, 2.
-Too complicated for such a simple task.
+All other templating languages were:

+1. larger than the container I was deploying.
+2. Too complicated for such a simple task.

 ## How